 PowerPoint® is a great way to create professional multimedia presentations.
 You can combine text, fonts, graphics, images, animation and HD video using PowerPoint’s flexible drag-and-drop feature to create stunning presentations for your customers.
 This guide will show you how to display PowerPoint on your TV.

-Popular use cases for PowerPoint TV display include digital menu boards and digital signage.
-You can install these TV presentation points in restaurants, hotels, banks, shopping centers, corporate lobbies and tradeshow exhibitions–anywhere people come and go or mill about.
+Popular use-cases for PowerPoint TV include information kiosks, menu boards and multimedia digital signage advertising.
+You can install these TV presentation points in restaurants, hotels, banks, shopping centers, corporate lobbies, waiting rooms and tradeshow exhibitions–anywhere people come and go or mill about.
 PowerPoint digital signage is ideal for small business due to its low cost and overall ease of use.

 The key requirements is to setup your PowerPoint presentation so it displays in a continuous loop without the need for keyboard actions to advance each slide.
 When the presentation reaches the end it should automatically loopback to the first slide.
 In this way you can display PowerPoint on your TV unattended, without the need for any keyboard actions to keep the presentation running continuously.

 This guide will outline five (5) basic steps needed to display PowerPoint on your TV automatically, in an unattended fashion.
 We’ll focus on the digital signage use case but these steps can be followed whenever there’s a need to display PowerPoint on a TV; for example, using PowerPoint in an interactive kiosk application.

 By default slides in a PowerPoint presentation advance only with a mouse click (or keyboard action).
 In a digital signage presentation you need each slide to be displayed for a specified time and then advance to the next slide automatically.
 In other words, a PowerPoint digital signage presentation needs to be self-running.